cozie-app/cozie-apple-website/docs/_FAQ.md

 * I added a new data field to be stored in the InfluxDB.
 However, when I submit data it is not stored
  - The first time

+* JSON error
+  - Make sure you have internet access.
+  - Make sure you have a good network connection.
+Flakey wifi can cause this error.
+  - Make sure the JSON file for the watch survey is reachable.
+  - Make sure the JSON file for the watch survey is valid JSON and correctly formatted.
+  - Firewalls can also cause this error, e.g., in mainland China.